What we know so far about the investigation into the Idaho college student murders

 What have authorities learned?

 Authorities said that so far they have collected "hundreds of pieces of information," which on Wednesday, Nov.
 30, they said included more than 113 pieces of physical evidence.
 Crime scene investigators took "approximately 4,000 photographs" and conducted "multiple" 3-D scans of the home.
-In total, investigators have processed "over 1,000 total tips and conducted 150 interviews," police said on Nov.
-23.
+In total, investigators have "conducted 150 interviews," police said on Nov.
+23. As of Dec.
+6, police said they had received 2,645 tips by email, 2,770 over the phone, and 1,084 digital media submissions.

+"We believe someone has information that will add context to the picture investigators are creating of what occurred that evening.
+Our focus is the investigation, not the activities.
+Your information, whether you believe it is significant or not, might be one of the puzzle pieces that help solve these murders," said the Moscow police department in a statement issued Dec.
+6, adding that they are still seeking "all outside surveillance" from several Moscow sites from 3:00 a.m. to 6:00 a.m. on Sunday, Nov.
+13.

+On Dec.
+7, police said in a press release that they were looking for the occupant or occupants of a 2011-2013 white Hyundai Elantra that was "in the area" when the students were killed, because they may have "critical information to share" regarding the murders.
+On Dec.
+8, Fry clarified that a white vehicle seen in the background of body camera footage from an unrelated incident on the night in question "is not" the Hyundai investigators "are looking for."

 On Nov.
 16, Fry told reporters that investigators believed it was "a targeted attack."
 In the ensuing days, however, police did not clarify that comment, or explain how they could make that statement without a suspect.